TonicAI/textual/docs/source/redact/redacting_text.rst

     ner = TextualNer()

     ner.redact("My name is John Doe", record_options=RecordApiRequestOptions(
-        record=True,
-        retention_time_in_hours=1,
         tags=["my_first_request"])
     )

-The above code runs the redaction in the same way as any other redaction request, and then records the API request and its results.
+The above code runs the redaction in the same way as any other redaction request.
+It is sampled based upon Request Auditor settings defined in the Textual application.

-The request itself is automatically purged after 1 hour.

-You can view the results from the **API Explorer** page in Textual.
-The retention time for the results specified in hours and can be set to a value between 1 and 720.
+You can view the results from the **Request Auditor* page in Textual.

 Replacing values in your redaction response